4 Tips to Speed Up Ubuntu 16.04 Even if You Have SSD

 that memorize what applications you use most often and preload related libraries and binaries into memory so these applications can be launched faster.

-Install preload on Ubuntu 16.04 with this one-liner.
+Install preload on Ubuntu with the following command.

 sudo apt install preload